- Search Graduate Jobs

 The company is fairly flexible with hours, as long as you are getting the work done and to a high standard.
 They don't believe in "face time".
 In particular teams the hours can be very long and involve work the odd weekend, however you are ever the only person in the office and it can be quite enjoyable.

 Corporate AMEX, firm dinners, taxis, social events

 They are very accessible and trying to make themselves more so all the time.

 Excellent library, research, and general legal training.
 Skills acquired include practical legal skills, research skills, communication skills, etc...

 Progression and pay progression at junior levels is based on time only

 Big focus on LGBTIQ, gender equality and flexible working arrangements - this is a large positive.Join us to bookmark!

 You'll be able to save searches and much more if you register for free today!Why Sign Up?Personalised alertsGet instant notification about Australia's top graduate jobs and internships openings.Latest insightsWe’ll keep you up-to-date with the latest articles and insights to help you succeed in your graduate job hunt.Your own applications dashboardKeep track of all your job applications in one place.Join us to bookmark!

-You'll be able to save searches and much more if you register for free today!Why Sign Up?Personalised alertsGet instant notification about Australia's top graduate jobs and internships openings.Latest insightsWe’ll keep you up-to-date with the latest articles and insights to help you succeed in your graduate job hunt.Your own applications dashboardKeep track of all your job applications in one place.People also viewed...Corrs Chambers Westgarth is a premium independent law firm.
-Our independence describes how we think, our innovative style and bold decision-making.
+You'll be able to save searches and much more if you register for free today!Why Sign Up?Personalised alertsGet instant notification about Australia's top graduate jobs and internships openings.Latest insightsWe’ll keep you up-to-date with the latest articles and insights to help you succeed in your graduate job hunt.Your own applications dashboardKeep track of all your job applications in one place.People also viewed...At Corrs, we provide opportunities for outstanding graduates to become exceptional lawyers.